BillWagner/backbone.signalr/README.md

 ## Installing the Nuget Package ##

-You can search for it with the name Backbone.SignalR or you can install it directly via the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):
+You can search for it with the name Backbone.SignalR (and include pre-release packages) or you can install it directly via the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):

-`PM> Install-Package Backbone.SignalR`
+`PM> Install-Package Backbone.SignalR -Pre`

 This will bring in the dependencies of SignalR and Backbone.js if you don't already have it.
 It will put `backbone.signalr.js` in your **Scripts** folder and it will put `BackboneModelHub.cs` into your **Hubs** folder